PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Fishing.md

 - Your lead Pokémon does not have an ability that activates upon entry to battle.
 - Zoom in.
 The bigger exclamation icon is easier for the inference to detect.

-When the a shiny is found, the program will save a video of the encounter.
-Then it will go to the Switch home to idle.
+When a shiny is found, the program will save a video of the encounter.

 ## Options: